jina-ai/career/README.md

 - Play along with the community;
 - Speak and write good English.

 We offer a very competitive package and multiple perks for top talents.
 Come and join us today!
+Send your resume to career@jina.ai

 ## Our Company Culture